 I had a great opportunity to teach a session on leadership to a group of students finishing up their MBA program at a major university last week.
 My presentation was titled “Leadership Matters – Lessons from the Front Line.”
 The feedback I received was positive but a bit surprising.
 The students said the presentation was extremely valuable because it exposed them to the real world of business leadership.
 They said it was the first time they had a chance to listen to a seasoned executive talking plainly about the challenges of leading people.
 As it turns out, there are actually no courses on leadership in their program of study.

 In fact, the Gallup organization just released a study on leadership in the workplace and their findings were shocking.
 They found that 70% of employees remain disengaged at work, a number that has stayed consistent for the past 12 years.
 They also found that leadership played the most significant factor in the level of employee engagement.
-They found that leaders accounted for almost 70% of the variance of employee engagement across businesses and business units.
+They found that leaders accounted for almost 70% of the variance in employee engagement across businesses and business units.
 Their conclusions were clear and disturbing.
 The lack of great leaders in companies is the primary reason for poor employee engagement.

 Even worse, they concluded that great leaders are rare and difficult to find.
 Their study showed that only one in 10 people possess the high talent to lead people.
-Those 10% have the natural skills and abilities to engage employees, work with customers, retain top talent and create a high performance culture.
+Those 10% have the natural skills and abilities to engage employees, work with customers, retain top talent and create a high-performance culture.
 They also found that an additional 20% of people have some of the characteristics necessary to be a great leader.
 Those individuals can become great leaders if their company invests in coaching and developmental plans for them.
 Their conclusion was that great leaders are hard to find and most will require coaching and training to reach their full potential.

 So how can you close the leadership gap in your organization?
 Let me suggest four areas of focus: